 Live Support Channels Balance Self-Service Options

 While self-service and email support are often enough to resolve your customer support issues, supplying a live channel – chat, phone, or even Twitter – is becoming more and more important.
-While it seems counter-intuitive, the increase in good self- service options for customers – from community forums to knowledge bases – makes live support agents more relevant, not less.
+While it seems counter-intuitive, the increase in good self- service options for customers – from communities to knowledge bases – makes live support agents more relevant, not less.

 Customers who cannot resolve their issue through a self-service option or the delayed interaction of email need to be able to reach a human.
 Otherwise they feel helpless and can direct their frustration to their friends and social networks.